rbgt/Forex_data_collect_pipeline_gcp/README.md

 - An ETL Apache Beam script to subscribe to our PubSub topic, transforming the data and sinking it to a BigQuery Datawarehouse (i.e. forex-pubsub-subscriber.py which is in an Apache Beam Jupyter Notebook)
 - A BigQuery datawarehouse preparing views for Data visualization
 - A Data visualization tool with Looker Studio

+The Dockerfile containerize our application in an Image to collect the data from the Forex API and publishing it to PubSub